davichiar/nnstreamer-example/android/hand_gesture_app_hoit/README.md

 ### 2020.10.16

-- Final development of voice recognition function has been completed.
+- Final development of speech recognition function has been completed.
-- We used Google API for voice recognition.
+- We used Google API for speech recognition.
 - Nnstreamer development in Ubuntu environment is in progress